aleksander-mendoza/SolomonoffLib/README.md

     multiple_types <: [b-x][b-x][b-x] && ''

     //There exists a lattice of types.

+It's worth poining out that finite state automata (or more precisely finite state acceptors) are just a special case of transducers, that just happen to never return any output.
+Therefore a syntactic shugar is supported

+    acceptor = 'i never return output'
+    acceptor <: ([a-z]|' ')*

+which translates to

+    acceptor = 'i never return output'
+    acceptor <: ([a-z]|' ')* && ''

+The `''` is an empty string (a.k.a "no output").
+In formal languages, it is often denoted with `ε`.
+In fact you can write

+     acceptor = 'i never return output'
+    acceptor <: ([a-z]|' ')* ⨯ ε

+and both notations are synonymous.
+One of them is just a bit prettier, while the other is easier to type.

 Apart from `&&` there is also one more type.